Back to all posts

 }

-Here are the steps to reproduce your first AppDomainManager Injection:
+Steps to reproduce your first AppDomainManager injection:

 1. Create a folder named AppDomain and copy ComSvcConfig.exe from C:\Windows\Microsoft.NET\Framework64\v4.0.30319\ to the AppDomain folder.